10 Moves That Took Stripe to $70 Billion in Valuation in 2024

 Stripe’s journey started well before its official launch, greatly concerning the early experiences of its founders, Patrick and John Collison.

-Growing up in a rural town in Ireland, the Collison brothers were immersed in an environment that prioritized innovation and entrepreneurship.
+Growing up in Ireland, the Collison brothers were inspired by their entrepreneurial parents and innovative environment.
 Their parents were both entrepreneurs, which significantly influenced their approach to business.

 In an interview with Million Stories Media, John Collison reflected on this impact, stating the following: